Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## why is it good? - negotiation, funding and anticompetitive behaviour
+## Negotiation, Funding and anti-competitive Behavior
 <hr />

-- FLOSS projects are often funded by a proprietary offering/service counterparts
+FLOSS projects are often funded by a proprietary offering/service counterparts

-- force a negotiation
+Intended to force a negotiation

-- reduce/eliminate predatory commercial practices
+Aims to reduce/eliminate predatory commercial practices
-- unless the Commons Clause code is a minor part of a larger software product
+- Unless the Commons Clause code is a minor part of a larger software product, or
-- or you provide maintenance, support or professional services
+- You provide maintenance, support or professional services

 Note:
 - Wang: "Open-source software projects are mainly funded by a proprietary offering/service counterparts.
 Anything to help this layer monetize is good -- the fate of the OSS is directly funded by it.